 - ABN AMRO Bank, N.V., et al v.
 MBIA Inc. et al, Supreme Court of the State of New York: Represented Morgan Stanley in challenging a transaction that stripped $5.4 billion from an insurance company for the benefit of its parent company and to protect one group of policyholders to the detriment of its structured finance policyholders.
 In particular, Morgan Stanley (and a number of other banks) alleged that the New York Department of Insurance, in approving the transaction, acted arbitrarily and capriciously in favoring one group of policyholders.

 - FHFA v.
-Ally Financial Inc., et al, US District Court, Southern District of New York: Represented Ally Financial Inc. in an action for misstatements in, and material omissions from, offering materials under Sections 11 and 12 of the 1933 Securities Act and for control person liability under Section 15 of the 1933 Securities Act, in connection with the purchase by Freddie Mac of $6 billion in RMBS.
+Ally Financial Inc., et al, US District Court, Southern District of New York: Represented Ally Financial Inc. in an action for misstatements in, and material omissions from, offering materials and for control person liability under the 1933 Securities Act, in connection with the purchase by Freddie Mac of $6 billion in RMBS.

 - U.S. Bank, N.A., et al in Article 77 Petition for Judicial Confirmation Order, Supreme Court of the State of New York: Represented a trustee in evaluating a proposed $4.5 billion settlement agreement between a group of institutional investors and JPMorgan purporting to resolve all repurchase claims for breaches of representations and warranties, as well as servicing claims, relating to 330 JPMorgan sponsored trusts.